-Wittenberg University's Student Code of Conduct affords registered student organizations and groups-identified as a number of persons who are associated with the university and each other, but who have not registered, or are not required to register, as a student organization (e.g. athletic teams, musical or theatrical ensembles, academic or
+Wittenberg University's Student Code of Conduct affords registered student organizations and groups identified as a number of persons who are associated with the university and each other, but who have not registered, or are not required to register, as a student organization (e.g. athletic teams, musical or theatrical ensembles, academic or administrative units)-the privilege of hosting events with alcohol.
+The presence of alcohol at any type of event increases the risk for those involved with planning, maintenance, and implementation.

 The purpose of these procedures is to assist student organizations and groups to plan and implement events with alcohol while understanding liability and risk reduction techniques.
-It is the responsibility of all students, student organizations, or groups-and all of its members to be familiar with all applicable state and federal laws, university policies and procedures .Additionally, students are responsible for their own behavior, utilizing effective risk management practices, and creating a safe environment for all attendees.
+It is the responsibility of all students, student organizations, or groups-and all of its members-to be familiar with all applicable state and federal laws, university policies and procedures .Additionally, students are responsible for their own behavior, utilizing effective risk management practices, and creating a safe environment for all attendees.